‘Should I pay in my home currency when I travel abroad?’ is a question that many people ask themselves, hence sharing my experience with you.

-I wrote about Dynamic Currency Conversions here, which I saw as one of many pitfalls to watch out for when you travel away from your home country.
+This neatly links in with Dynamic Currency Conversion, which is one of many pitfalls to watch out for when you travel away from your home country.

 I had a look at my statement when I returned to see how my purchases panned out, only to find that I generally got the market rate set by Mastercard and a 2.99% fee levied by my card provider for each transaction for converting Euros to GBP.
 This meant that I would have been better off paying in GBP.

-At the time of writing this, the exchange rate is around GBP 1 -v- €1.12 so when the conversion fee is applied it can bring this down by 4 pips to GBP 1 -v- €1.08.
+The exchange rate was around GBP 1 -v- €1.12 so when the conversion fee is applied it brings this down by 4 pips to GBP 1 -v- €1.08.

 By opting to pay in GBP, I would have avoided the conversion fees and got a better exchange rate from the retailer which I never thought would be the case.
 I’m not grumbling as it costs £32 a litre in the UK!

-You may wish to ask the retailer how much a purchase would be if you paid in GBP before proceeding if you’re not in a queue, so you can have time to work it out.
+You can ask the retailer how much a purchase would be if you paid in GBP before proceeding if you’re not in a queue, so you have time to work it out.

 So, as a general rule of thumb at the time of writing this, €15 = £14 when paying by credit card and if the outlet offers you anything less – take it.